-California Welfare and Institutional Code (WIC) 5150 enables law enforcement and designated medical professionals to place individuals posing imminent risk to self or others on involuntary 72-hour hold.
+California Welfare and Institutional Code (WIC) 5150 enables law enforcement and designated medical professionals to place individuals who pose an imminent risk to self or others on an involuntary 72-hour hold.
 These holds are intended for psychiatric evaluation at a designated mental health facility; however, many of these patients are transported to emergency departments (ED) based on proximity and lack of alternative resources.
-In 2021, Riverside County Emergency Medical Services (EMS) providers made approximately 12,846 emergency and non-emergency WIC-5150 responses.
-In Riverside County alone, this amounts to over one-thousand 5150 responses made every month by EMS providers.
-This comes to a conservatively estimated annual cost of \$3 million for the pre-hospital care system alone.
-While many WIC-5150 patients require immediate behavioral health intervention to ensure safety and transport, most are not experiencing an imminent medical risk consistent with the life-saving response EMS is intended to provide.
+In FY 2022-23, Riverside County Emergency Medical Services (EMS) providers carried out approximately 12,547 emergency and non-emergency WIC-5150 responses, amounting to approximately 1,000 responses per month.
+This comes to a conservatively estimated annual cost of \$3 million for the prehospital care system alone.
+While many WIC-5150 patients require immediate behavioral health intervention to ensure safety and transport, most are not experiencing an imminent medical risk consistent with the lifesaving response EMS is intended to provide.
 As a result, 5150 responses can overutilize complex and costly emergency services.
 Alternative behavioral health response and transport strategies can reduce the current impact of WIC-5150 on the EMS system, deploy more suitable care for this patient population, and help ensure emergency services are more rapidly available for those experiencing life-threatening medical conditions.